NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Mirage Dragon (Ancient).md

     desc: "  The dragon recharges their Hallucinatory Breath whenever they score a critical hit with a Strike."

   - name: "Hallucinatory Breath"
     desc: "`pf2:2` (arcane,emotion,mental) The dragon breathes a cloud that assaults the senses and deals 17d6 mental damage in a 50-foot cone (DC 41 Will check save).
-A creature that fails its save is also [[Conditions/Confused|Confused]] for 1 round (1 minute on a critical failure) and is then temporarily immune to being confused by Hallucinatory Breath for 1 hour.\nThe dragon can't use Hallucinatory Breath again for 1d4 rounds."
+A creature that fails its save is also [[Conditions/Confused|Confused]] for 1 round (1 minute on a critical failure) and is then temporarily immune to being confused by Hallucinatory Breath for 1 hour.\n\nThe dragon can't use Hallucinatory Breath again for 1d4 rounds."

   - name: "Lunging Bite"
     desc: "`pf2:2`  The dragon lunges their head forward, making a jaws Strike with an extended reach of 25 feet."